Find factcheck, explanation, image, and context of quote – When you make a mistake, bow and thank it, it has taught you something new.

 Context

-In the book, this isn’t just a throwaway line.
-It’s a key piece of advice from a master archer to his student.
-The whole narrative is built around the philosophy of the bow and arrow—the focus, the discipline, the acceptance that you will miss the target.
+In the book, it’s a key advice from a master archer to his student.
+The whole narrative is built around the philosophy of the bow and arrow, the focus, discipline, acceptance that you will miss the target.
 The quote lives in that space of preparation and mindset, right before the arrow is even released.

 Usage Examples